kubevirt/containerized-data-importer/hack/README.md

 - `cluster-up`: start a default Kubernetes or Open Shift cluster. set KUBEVIRT_PROVIDER environment variable to either 'k8s-1.18' or 'os-3.11.0-crio' to select the type of cluster. set KUBEVIRT_NUM_NODES to something higher than 1 to have more than one node.
 - `cluster-down`: stop the cluster, doing a make cluster-down && make cluster-up will basically restart the cluster into an empty fresh state.
 - `cluster-down-purge`: cluster-down and cleanup all cached images from docker registry.
 Accepts [make variables](#make-variables) DOCKER_PREFIX.
 Removes all images of the specified repository.
 If not specified removes localhost repository of current cluster instance.
+- `cluster-sync`: 'make cluster-sync-cdi' followed by 'make cluster-sync-test-infra'
-- `cluster-sync`: builds the controller/importer/cloner, and pushes it into a running cluster.
+- `cluster-sync-cdi`: builds the controller/importer/cloner, and pushes it into a running cluster.
 The cluster must be up before running a cluster sync.
 Also generates a manifest and applies it to the running cluster after pushing the images to it.
     - `cluster-sync-controller`: builds the controller and pushes it into a running cluster.
     - `cluster-sync-importer`: builds the importer and pushes it into a running cluster.
     - `cluster-sync-cloner`: builds the cloner and pushes it into a running cluster.